rhel-labs/learn-katacoda/file-permissions/step7.md

 # Using `find` to audit permissions

-The `find` command is highly versitile, but in this case you will be using it to locate files that have permissions that may pose security risks.
+The `find` command is highly versatile, but in this case you will be using it to locate files that have permissions that may pose security risks.
 The `-perm` option causes the `find` command to look at the access modes for each file.
 In this case you are calling `find` without a path, which means it will